Sinait Basilica

-The Minor Basilica of Saint Nicholas of Tolentino, also known as the Archdiocesan Shrine of Señor Santo Cristo Milagroso or Sinait Basilica, is a Roman Catholic church in the municipality of Sinait, Ilocos Sur, in northern Philippines.
+The Minor Basilica of Saint Nicholas of Tolentino and Archdiocesan Shrine of Señor Santo Cristo Milagroso, also known as Sinait Basilica or Sinait Church, is a Roman Catholic church in the municipality of Sinait, Ilocos Sur, in northern Philippines.
 The church is known for housing the El Santo Cristo Milagroso, a life-sized dark-skinned image of crucified Christ.
 It is dedicated to Saint Nicholas of Tolentino and is under the administration of the Archdiocese of Nueva Segovia.
 In May 2021, it was granted the title of minor basilica, the 19th in the Philippines and the first in its archdiocese.

 History

 The reredo of the Sinait Basilica, with the Santo Cristo Milagroso image enshrined at the lower center.

 It was founded in 1574 and was completed in 1598, making it as one of the oldest religious buildings in the Philippines and the region.
 The Augustinian friars initially administered the church until it was transferred to the secular clergy in 1772 before being returned in 1854 to the Augustinians.

 On May 3, 2018, on the feast day of the finding of the El Santo Cristo Milagroso, the church was declared as an archdiocesan shrine by Archbishop Marlo Mendoza Peralta of the Archdiocese of Nueva Segovia.
 From that point on, the church became known as the Archdiocesan Shrine of Señor Santo Cristo Milagroso or alternatively as the Santuario de Santo Cristo Milagroso.

 On May 3, 2021, Archbishop Peralta announced that Pope Francis has elevated the 16th century church to the rank of minor basilica.
 The announcement also coincided with the opening of the church’s “Jubilee Door” and exactly three years since the parish was declared as Archdiocesan Shrine of Santo Cristo Milagroso.

 The church was supposed to be formally elevated into a minor basilica on September 10, 2021, feast day of Saint Nicholas of Tolentino.
 However, due to the on-going COVID-19 pandemic, the declaration of its elevation was done on February 16, 2022, in a Eucharistic celebration presided by the Apostolic Nuncio to the Philippines Archbishop Charles John Brown with Archbishop of Nueva Segovia Marlo Mendoza Peralta (concelebrants) and Archbishop of Lingayen-Dagupan Socrates Villegas (concelebrants), and attended by Archbishop of Manila Cardinal Jose Fuerte Advincula (homilist), Archbishop-emeritus of Cotabato Cardinal Orlando Beltran Quevedo (who gave a message), and six other bishops from Northern Luzon.
 Upon its elevation, it became known as Basilica Menor de San Nicolas de Tolentino, Santuario de Santo Cristo Milagroso.